1.0 OBJECT OF THE GAME

 7.6 Foot on the Floor

-Failure to have at least one foot on the floor at the moment the cue tip strikes the cue ball is a ball in hand foul.
+Failure to have at least one foot touching the floor at the moment the cue tip strikes the cue ball is a ball in hand foul.

 7.7 Jump Shot